davidhemphill/presenter/README.md

 }
 ```

-**Note** If a key is specified in both the `hidden` and `visible` properties, then it will be assumed that you want it to be visible in the rendered output.
+**Note**: If a key is specified in both the `hidden` and `visible` properties, then it will be assumed that you want it to be visible in the rendered output.

 ## Support